Legislation Status Report

 Requiring certain short-term rental units to post certain evacuation diagrams and certain emergency telephone numbers in the unit and to provide certain fire extinguishers and smoke alarms in the unit; requiring a certain short-term rental host to replace a smoke alarm under certain circumstances; requiring certain booking services to notify certain short-term rental hosts about certain fire safety requirements; etc.

-In the House - First Reading Economic Matters (2/11)
+In the Senate - First Reading Education, Energy, and the Environment (3/23)Economic Matters

-HB 1224Property Taxes - Special Rate for Vacant and Abandoned Property - Charter County Tax Limitation PG 408-26
+HB 1224LinkProperty Taxes - Special Rate for Vacant and Abandoned Property - Charter County Tax Limitation PG 408-26

 Prince George's County Delegation